Common Syntax Errors

 DECIMAL:#IVAR // redeclaring as DECIMAL.
 This will not compile.

-The declaration issue is being caught while the macro is being compiled, not while the macro
+The declaration issue is caught while the macro is being compiled, not when it is being run.

-command will be checked for proper syntax, but
+Therefore, the VAR_REMOVE[] command will be checked for proper syntax but is not executed.

-Using the same variable name for multiple data types is very poor idea and can lead to significant downstream confusion and hard to trace problems.
+Using the same variable name for multiple data types is a very poor idea and can lead to significant downstream confusion and hard-to-trace problems.
 The SmartCAM MCL compiler is keeping this bad programming technique from being used.

 3082: IF statement missing ENDIF